Setting up and managing your account on the MCAA websiteMore

 **If you elect to pay an alternative way, ignore this and close the browser window

 If you are an ex-student of Mordialloc College then you should register under a ‘Standard’ account which is the default account type for our alumni members.
-If you hold a concession card you can instead register with a ‘Concession’ account which provides you with a $10 discount on annual membership fees.
+If you hold a concession card you can instead register with a ‘Concession’ account.

 Membership can either be paid online through PayPal, as a direct credit transfer or by cheque/cash.